devcontainers/features/src/terraform/NOTES.md

 The `customDownloadServer` option allows you to specify an alternative server for downloading Terraform and Sentinel packages.
 This is useful for organizations that maintain internal mirrors or have proxies for HashiCorp downloads.

 When using this option:
-- Provide the hostname without protocol (e.g., `my-mirror.example.com` not `https://my-mirror.example.com`)
+- Provide the complete URL including protocol (e.g., `https://my-mirror.example.com`)
 - The server should mirror the HashiCorp releases structure
 - For Sentinel with custom servers, specifying an exact version is recommended instead of "latest"